Dutch labor law sets a generous minimum of Netherlands vacation days and holiday pay. We explain the Netherlands’ vacation law and employee benefits.

 Employees are well protected in the Netherlands, not least by the numerous trade union agreements with industries and companies in the Netherlands.
-Under Dutch labour law, employees are granted a generous number of vacation days in the Netherlands and holiday pay.
+Under Dutch labor law, employees are granted a generous number of vacation days in the Netherlands and holiday pay.

 How many Netherlands vacation days?

 The legal minimum number of vacation days in the Netherlands per year is four times the amount of days worked per week.
-This typically means 20 holidays in the case of a fulltime employee working a five-day week (4×5 working days=20 Netherlands vacation days).
-However, it is common practice in the Netherlands for a fulltime employee to be entitled to approximately 25 holiday days per year, in addition to more than 10 public holidays in the Netherlands.
+This typically means 20 holidays in the case of a full time employee working a five-day week (4×5 working days=20 Netherlands vacation days).
+However, it is common practice in the Netherlands for a full time employee to be entitled to approximately 25 holiday days per year, in addition to more than 10 public holidays in the Netherlands.

 CLAs are commonly formed between industries or employers and trade unions and binds all employees within that company to the union-agreed employment conditions, including salary levels, Netherlands vacation days, overtime, contract terminations, Dutch maternity leave and paternity leave, Dutch pensions, education, childcare and other employee benefits.
-Such union ties are commonly formed in the Netherlands and often offer more favourable conditions than those prescribed by law, but can never be in contradiction to Dutch labour law.
+Such union ties are commonly formed in the Netherlands and often offer more favourable conditions than those prescribed by law, but can never be in contradiction to Dutch labor law.